Battle of Sunda Strait: Main action

-During a ferocious night action, the Allied cruisers were surrounded.
-Following severe damage from torpedo and shell impacts, Perth and Houston were abandoned after midnight and sank.
+During the fierce night action in the Battle of Sunda Strait, the Allied cruisers HMAS Perth and USS Houston found themselves encircled by a formidable Japanese task force.
+In an attempt to evade capture, they navigated westward, engaging Japanese transports that obstructed their path.
+However, their retreat was hindered as the return route to the Java Sea was blocked by Japanese heavy cruisers.
+After enduring extensive damage from torpedoes and shellfire, both Allied cruisers were abandoned and subsequently sank after midnight.

-About four Japanese transports and a minesweeper were sunk by friendly torpedoes that had missed their target.
-(Two of these transports were later refloated.)
-One of the Japanese transports sunk was Ryujo Maru, carrying Lieutenant General Imamura, who had to jump overboard.
-He was later rescued by the crew of a small boat and taken ashore.
+Friendly fire incidents occurred during the battle, resulting in the sinking of approximately four Japanese transports and the minesweeper W-2.
+Notably, the transport Ryujo Maru, carrying Lieutenant General Hitoshi Imamura, was among those sunk.
+Imamura was forced to leap overboard but was later rescued by a Japanese rescue boat and returned to shore.

+The engagement concluded with significant Japanese casualties, including the loss of five ships, three due to friendly fire.
+Allied forces suffered heavy losses, with both HMAS Perth and USS Houston sunk, and survivors taken as prisoners of war.

 Destroyer action

 Meanwhile, as Evertsen was trying to catch up with Houston and Perth, her crew spotted the tracers and intense shellfire of the main action.
-Her captain ordered a course northwest towards Pulau Mundu island, off the west coast of Sumatra, then hugged the Sumatran coast as Evertsen turned south to head through Sunda Strait.
+Her captain ordered a course northwest towards Pulau Mundu island, off the east coast of Sumatra, then hugged the Sumatran coast as Evertsen turned south to head through Sunda Strait.

 However, Evertsen was spotted by Murakumo and Shirakumo, looking for more escaping Allied ships.
 Both immediately illuminated Evertsen with their searchlights and took her under fire.
 Evertsen attempted to evade by turning west, but after turning southward again, the Dutch destroyer again encountered the Japanese destroyers.
 Evertsen was hit repeatedly, but temporarily disengaged under a smokescreen.
 By then, however, Evertsen's stern was on fire.
 Still taking Japanese fire, the captain ordered his crew to ground Evertsen on a coastal reef.
 Firing all her torpedoes, the remaining crew escaped ashore before the fire reached the aft magazine, causing an explosion that blew off most of the stern.